GonzalezFJR/DTDOC_bot/README.md

 ### Configure Telegram

 Just open the telegram app, search for the bot called `DTDOC_bot` and start the bot.
-Write `add me` in order to star receiving notifications.